Wendy Williams Gives Update On Her Show Via Social Media After Ending Virtual Tapings

 Wendy Williams took to her Instagram and Twitter pages to inform her fans of the status of her talk show.

 The 55-year-old host looked stunning as she sat in her home studio on Wednesday, June 10.
-She was wearing a pink, long-sleeved dress with black polka dots and a plunging neckline.
-As she turned from her chair to face the camera, her blonde hair was voluminous and stopped at her shoulders.
-Williams also appeared to be wearing a bright, pink eyeshadow, foundation, blush and lip gloss in the video.
+She wore a pink, long-sleeved dress with black polka dots and a plunging neckline.
+As she turned from her chair to face the camera, her blond hair was voluminous and stopped at her shoulders.
+Williams also appeared to be wearing a bright, pink eyeshadow, foundation, blush, and lip gloss in the video.

 After showing off her glamorous look, Williams explained to her millions of social media followers that she’s eager to get back to her show in the near future.
-However, instead of her remote segments, Williams said she wants to go back to her camera crew, massive audience and guests.
-The mother of one also hinted that she now has some romance in her life months after officially divorcing her ex-husband, Kevin Hunter, Sr.
+However, instead of her remote segments, she said she wants to go back to her camera crew, massive audiences, and guests.
+The mother-of-one also hinted that she now has some romance in her life months after officially divorcing her ex-husband, Kevin Hunter, Sr.

 “I want to go back to do our show,” Williams shared.
 “Nothing makes me happier than being Wendy on The Wendy Show, you know what I mean?
 I got the love and the boyfriends and all that other kind of stuff, I’m in my house, but what I want most is to be with you.”